Vietnam.vn - Nền tảng quảng bá Việt Nam

 Seven special planets in the TRAPPIST-1 system - Graphic image: NASA

-The 11,000 most promising signals were filtered out for a second-step analysis, in which the researchers focused on a phenomenon called interplanetary occultation, which occurs when one planet passes in front of another.
+The 11,000 most promising signals were filtered out for a second-step analysis, in which the researchers focused on a phenomenon called interplanetary occultation, which occurs when one planet moves in front of another.

 If intelligent life existed in that star system, disruptions in radio signals sent between planets could be detected from Earth.

 Ultimately, 2,264 signals that could indicate interplanetary eclipses were filtered out.
-However, in this search, none were determined to be of alien origin.
+However, in this search, none of the signals were determined to be of alien origin.

 However, the researchers believe that the most important thing is that they have found a method, a suitable direction for the hunt for alien civilizations.